What are the requirements for the Adult Hospital New Graduate Nurse Residency positions?

 Which units hire new graduate RNs?

-- The acute care, rehab, intensive care, operating room in the Adult Hospital divisions and the adult and youth/young adolescent units from the Behavioral Medicine Center all participate in the residency program.
+- The Emergency Department, Acute Care, Rehab, Intensive Care, and Operating Room in the Adult Hospital divisions and the adult and youth/young adolescent units from the Behavioral Medicine Center all participate in the residency program.
 However, unit availability is based on vacancy and facility needs.

 Where does the program offer placement?